 The African American Ghetto was birthed in the early 1900s due to the most interesting circumstances; the great migration in the 20th century of African Americans from the South to the North.
 In 1890, 90 percent of the African American population lived in the South.
 Wanting to escape the dangerous and oppressive society in the South, Southerners migrated north in great numbers in the early 1900s to big cities like Chicago, Detroit, New York, and smaller cities like them; even Cincinnati.
 In those years, there was already a small minority of African Americans living in the Northern cities.
 Although segregated in housing, many of them were doing well, conducting themselves in such a way that actually showed progress in their struggle for equality.
 But they got some unexpected tension from their Southerner counterparts.

-Many African Americans who migrated from the deep South were more often effected from the oppressive systems that existed there.
-They were more prone to have had broken and unstable families, and having no culture of their own, they took on much of the chaotic culture of Southern Caucasians that existed in all of the cotton belt.
+Many African Americans who migrated from the deep South were more often affected from the oppressive systems that existed there.
+They were more prone to have had broken and unstable families, and having no culture of their own, they took on much of the chaotic culture of Southern whites that existed in all of the cotton belt.
 Therefore, doing the early years of the migration many Southern migrates were culturally out of touch with the Northern African American population, and there lifestyles were more likely to be at odds with African Americans in the North.
 So what happened was a literal cultural clash between the disciplined and functional native Northerners and the undisciplined and dysfunctional Southerner migrates.
-This damaged race relations, since most Caucasians in the 1920 & 30’s still lived in areas with African Americans in the North.
-But because of this cultural clash, Caucasians either left these communities or forced African Americans out of them altogether.
+This damaged race relations, since most whites in the 1920 & 30’s still lived in areas with African Americans in the North.
+But because of this cultural clash, the white majority either left these communities or forced African Americans out of them altogether.
 The dysfunctional value system of some Southerners kept growing, and eventually overpowered and outnumbered the achieving culture of the native Northerners.
 This gave birth to the Ghetto.

 Racism wasn’t enough to create ghettos.
 Deep down every influential African American leader knows this.
-This is not to say that racism didn’t have it’s part, a thought many Caucasians refuse to consider.
+This is not to say that racism didn’t have it’s part, a thought many of the white majority refuse to consider.
 But even still, the cause of the Ghetto was mainly cultural, not racial.
 It was the clash of two different value systems, one achieving and the other non-achieving; this was about values.
 The achievers valued things like hard work, goal orientation, ownership, and family.
 Non-achievers had values that were subsistent and even some that were nihilistic.
 So working towards goals, conducting well behavior, sharing a sense of ownership, and taking care of the family were not important values to many Southern migrates.

 The African American Ghetto is still dominated with this non-achieving nihilistic culture.
 There have been many attempts to instill an achiever value system into these communities ( African American church leaders, black consciousness movement, Nation of Islam, etc), but the powerful force of this nihilistic culture has again and again over powered these works.
 There are even people like my own family, who chose to move into these communities to help change this culture, but it was only a couple weeks after our marriage that our own house was burglarized.
-Racism didn’t break in our home, non-achieving people of this Ghetto broke in our home.
+Racism didn’t break in our home, non-achieving people of our Ghetto broke in our home.

-We can no longer be scared, hush up, or be ignorant about the cultures of American Ghettos ( both Caucasian and African American).
+We can no longer be scared, hush up, or be ignorant about the cultures of American Ghettos ( both White and African Americans).
 They all have strong deficient cultures that explains there resistance to be reformed, we must seek to understand these.
 Gospel centered Christians know that nothing but the Gospel can truly transform individuals in this culture.
 And our churches must use every avenue possible to help that happen.